 Deferred revenue is comprised of startup fees received in advance of a merchant being setup on the Company's loyalty platform and is recognized in income over the estimated life of the merchant agreement.
 There is additional, short-term, deferred revenue related to the GGGolf acquisition consisting of a few annual service fee payments made in advance to the previous owner.
-This portion of the deferred revenue will be eliminated (fully recognized) by the end of March 2021 and will not exist going forward.
+This portion of the deferred revenue fully recognized by the end of March 2021 and will not exist going forward.